-Where there was a death of a sole renter within the home, AHV will work with the relevant organisation in the area to organise a cleansing of the property before a new renter is offered the home at AHV's expense.
+Where there was a death of a sole renter within the home, AHV will work with the relevant organisation in the area to organise a cleansing of the property before a new renter is offered the home.

 4. 2.1 Credit balances on deceased sole renters' accounts